microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ## Alternatives considered

 Our original proposal introduced an opaque Cooperative Vector type to HLSL to limit the scope of the feature to small neural network evaluation and also contain the scope for testing.
 But aligning with the long term roadmap of HLSL to enable generic vectors, it makes sense to not introduce a new datatype but use HLSL vectors.

 ## Open Issues

 * Q: Type interpretations to use HLSL conversion rules of ML best practices?
 * A: This spec uses the ML best practices like the SpirV spec. // TODO: get approval
-* Q: The supported types might sometimes need to be emulated as some hardware might not support it.
-* A: Add a query to check which types are native versus emulated
 * Q: More details on formats and their precision requirements
-* A:
+* A: Implementation Dependent
 * Q: How do you handle cases where different implementations may not produce bit identical results?
 * A: Some combination of exactly representable results/ epsilon ranges.
-* Q: Programming guidance about divergence
-* A: While there are no uniformily constraints while using these intrinisics, best perfomance might be implementation specific, likely requiring uniform control flow.
 * Q: Using MatrixView and VectorView as a wrapper for the BAB containing the matrix/bias vectors and their corresponding interpretations.
-* Q: Rename to MatrixVectorMul(Add) to make the left multiply explicit

 ## Acknowledgments

-Would like to thank Jeff Bolz and Shashank Wadhwa for their contributions.
+We would like to thank Jeff Bolz, Yury Uralsky and Patrick Neill for their contributions to this specification.

 <!-- {% endraw %} -->